nmrmasakazu/yg-double-search/README.md

 # yg-double-search

-Google Extentsion for searching with Yahoo!
-JAPAN and Google simultaneously.
+Google Extension for searching with Yahoo!
+JAPAN, and Google simultaneously.

 ## Preparations